-The slope of the initial linear portion of the stress-strain curve was considered to determine the compressive modulus.
+The slope of the initial linear portion of the stress–strain curve was considered to determine the compressive modulus.

-The biological performances of the manufactured scaffolds were evaluated to analyse the effect of the lay-down pattern.
+The biological performances of the manufactured scaffolds were evaluated to analyse the effect of the lay-down patterns.

-In brief, PCL scaffolds were prepared for cell seeding following a protocol which was already reported in the literature [25], [26].
-PCL scaffolds were seeded with adipose-derived mesenchymal stem cells (AMSCs) using 1 × 104 cells/sample.
+In brief, the PCL scaffolds were prepared for cell seeding following a protocol that has already been reported in the literature [25], [26].
+The PCL scaffolds were seeded with adipose-derived mesenchymal stem cells (AMSCs) using 1 × 104 cells/sample.

-Cell viability was evaluated at different time points using the Alamar Blue assay (AbD Serotec Ltd,UK).
+The cell viability was evaluated at different time points using the Alamar Blue assay (AbD Serotec Ltd,UK).

-Confocal laser scanning microscopy (CLSM) and rhodamine phalloidin staining were employed to analyse cell adhesion and spreading at different time points.
+Confocal laser scanning microscopy (CLSM) and rhodamine phalloidin staining were employed to analyse the cell adhesion and spreading at different time points.

-The Image J software and a shape factor were used to analyse the CLSM images of cell-scaffold constructs [25], [26].
+The Image J software and a shape factor were used to analyse the CLSM images of the cell-scaffold constructs [25], [26].

 The shape factor was calculated as follows: